-Because protection after vaccination may decrease over time, you may also need a COVID-19 booster shot after some period of time.
+Because protection after vaccination may decrease over time, you may also need a COVID-19 booster shot.

 If you are immunocompromised (have a weak immune system), your doctor may recommend an additional dose of COVID-19 vaccine as part of your initial vaccination series.

 The third dose of a COVID-19 vaccine helps those with weak immune systems who may not have built up enough immunity from the first two doses of Pfizer-BioNTech or Moderna.

 The booster shot helps combat a decrease in immune response over time.

 Studies have shown that people with weakened immune systems may have a reduced immune response to the vaccine.
 This results in less protection against severe COVID-19.

 People who may need an additional dose of COVID-19 vaccine include patients who: